VedantPhatangare/Doc2Pdf/README.md

-# Doc2PDF
+## Doc2PDf

-A simple website which Converts doc files to pdf , uses React frontend and ExpressJs backend.
+## simple website which uses React for frontend and Express for Backend.

-## Features
-- **File Upload Middleware**: Uses Multer for handling file uploads.
+## Multer as a middleware for file Upload
-- **CSS Framework**: Tailwind CSS for styling.
+## css pre: Tailwind